Finesse22god/kavarabot/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The user interface is optimized for Telegram WebApp compatibility, featuring simplified product cards in the catalog and detailed product pages with tabs for size selection and collapsible descriptions.
 A consistent image-first card layout is used across products and boxes, with a photo carousel for multiple product images.
 The navigation includes an INFO page, Home, and Profile.
 The Profile tab is streamlined to "Данные", "Заказы", and "Избранное", with orders displayed inline.
+The bottom navigation menu (INFO/ГЛАВНАЯ/ПРОФИЛЬ) is hidden on the home page for a cleaner, immersive experience, but remains visible on all other pages.

 ### Technical Implementation
 - **Frontend**: React 18 with TypeScript, Wouter for routing, Radix UI with shadcn/ui for components, Tailwind CSS for styling, TanStack Query for server state, and Vite for building.